 This advanced finance course focuses on foreign exchange markets, determination of exchange rates, currency risk hedging techniques, and currency derivative instruments.
-In addition, macroeconomic policies and investment practices of multinational firms will also be reviewed to familiarize students with the type of practical issues in the international finance field.
-Prerequisite: FIN-201
+In addition, macroeconomic policies

 FIN 335 Introduction to Islamic Financial Systems

 This course provides students with understanding of the fundamentals of Islamic financial operations, types of financial markets, laws and regulations, institutions, Islamic principles such as al-Mudarabah, al-Murabaha and al-Musharakah and their applications.
 You will be exposed to various Islamic financial products.
 This course will start with discussion of Islamic financial practices around the world; the growing role of Islamic banking in the UAE and GCC.
 Prerequisite: ECO-222 & ACT-212